Huang-Hau-Shuan/Orbital25/milestone2.md

    ![](pictures/uhc-checkin.png)

    - A simulated version of [Appointment Booking System for UHC](https://nusaqs.aisoft.sg/eappt/userappointmentslist)
-   - Contains one main page to display the appintments and personal information, and 4 sub pages for the four steps to book an appointment, and additionally one check-in page which will be used in medical examination task.
+   - Contains one main page to display the appointments and personal information, and 4 sub pages for the four steps to book an appointment, and additionally one check-in page which will be used in medical examination task.
    - 2 Sub components to display the available slots and the progress bar
    - Provides debug button to add an appointment with default settings to test check-in page and its functions
    - It syncs with the backend of the appointments and queue number after check-in.